Botanical Name of Herb Paris: Paris quadrifolia.

 The fruit is a large, blue-black berry that resembles a blueberry or bilberry.
 The plant has an odor not unlike rotting flesh and all parts of it are poisonous.

 Pollination is accomplished by wind or carrion flies that are attracted by the smell.
 Paris herb is easily identified and hard to mistake for other plant species.

-Plant Parts Used: The whole plant has been used in herbal medicine, but most conmmonly the rhizomes, leaves and berries.
+Plant Parts Used: The whole plant has been used in herbal medicine, but most commonly the rhizomes, leaves, and berries.

 Therapeutic Uses, Health Benefits and Claims of Herb Paris

 Active Ingredients and Substances: The plant’s main active substances are saponins.
 It also contains paristyphnin, alpha paristyphnin, paridin, paradol, L-asparagine, diosgenin glycoside, pectin and citric acid.

 Herb paris has been used as a medicinal plant as far back as ancient Greece and the Italian physician and botanist Matthiolus (Pietro Andrea Mattioli 1500-1577) referred to it as a good remedy against boils.

 As a treatment for neck abscesses, the root was either eaten raw or a tincture was made from the berries that were then brushed on the affected area or used as a gargle.

 In folk medicine, the leaves were once used as a compress on ulcers and slow healing wounds and the berries were used to expel bedbugs.